 Employees have witnessed a variety of unexplained occurrences over the years.
 Including doors opening and/or closing by themselves, the radio switching on or off, and sightings of figures in the bathrooms, long after the bar has closed and the patrons have all left.

-Local paranormal teams have carried out investigations here and have concluded that it is indeed one of the most haunted locations in Charlotte NC!
+Local paranormal teams have carried out investigations here and have concluded that it is indeed one of the most haunted locations in Charlotte, and perhaps even one of the most haunted in NC!

 Latta Place dates back to approximately 1800 and now serves as a living history farm, where visitors are invited to take a self-guided tour around the estate.
 However, what the guidebook fails to mention, is that the Latta Family are still very much in residence here, despite the fact that they have long since passed away!

 Many tourists who stop by to take the tour, leave the building with tales of doors slamming by themselves, the sound of children running and playing, and even sightings of a dark shadow figure walking around the grounds!

 3. Carolina Theatre

 Carolina Theatre first opened its doors in 1927 and it was the very first building in Uptown Charlotte, to have its own air conditioning.
 It also boasts a resident ghost who members of staff have affectionately dubbed ‘Fred’.

 Although he is mostly harmless, Fred is known to cause a spot of trouble around the theatre including turning lights on and off and showing himself as a pale white apparition on the balcony.

 It has now come to be a tradition for all staff and performers, to bid Fred good night as they leave, to offer a sign of respect to the spook!

 4. Old Fire station #4